hasmukhlalpatel/useful-projects/README.md

 - [ASP.NET Core API Endpoints](https://github.com/ardalis/ApiEndpoints) are essentially Razor Pages for APIs.
 They break apart bloated controllers and group the API models used by individual endpoints with the endpoint logic itself.
 They provide a simple way to have a single file for the logic and linked files for the model types.
 Author/Owner [Steve Smith](https://github.com/ardalis)

+- [PeachPie Compiler](https://github.com/peachpiecompiler/peachpie) is a modern PHP compiler based on the Microsoft Roslyn compiler platform and drawing from our popular Phalanger project.
+It allows PHP to be executed within the .NET framework, thereby opening the door for PHP developers into the world of .NET – and vice versa.
+Authors [Benjamin Fistein](https://github.com/bfistein) & [Jakub Míšek](https://github.com/jakubmisek) Website (peachpie.io)[https://www.peachpie.io/getstarted]

 ## Blazor github repositories
 - [Blazor REPL](https://github.com/BlazorRepl/BlazorRepl) is a platform for writing, compiling, executing and sharing [Blazor](https://blazor.net) components entirely in the browser.
 - [Blazored](https://github.com/Blazored) Libraries and Components designed for Microsoft's Blazor Framework